ORIGIN STORY

 Fermentation

-Fermentation in coffee is a process where microbes (yeasts and bacteria) break down the mucilage layer surrounding the coffee seed after it's been harvested.
+Fermentation is a process where microbes (yeasts and bacteria) break down the mucilage layer surrounding the coffee seed after it's been harvested.
 This occurs post-harvest in tanks of water or on raised beds.
-Fermentation transforms precursors into flavor compounds, enhancing sweetness, clarity, and complexity.
+Fermentation transforms flavor compounds, enhancing sweetness, clarity, and complexity of the flavor.

 Anaerobic